kontent-ai/sample-app-graphql-react/README.md

 ### Sitemap construction

 Element `subpages` of `Homepage`, prepared for [Web Spotlight feature](https://webspotlight.kontent.ai), is used as a root of the **Sitemap structure**.
-It is a root an hierarchical structure, that allows to map URLs items in the sitemap to content items and vice-versa.
+It is a hierarchical structure, that allows mapping URLs items in the sitemap to content items and vice-versa.

 To achieve mapping "URL"<->"Navigation Item", there is a content type named `Navigation Item` that could be linked hierarchically (since it is also containing `subpages` element). **This data (`mappings` property) is then used across tha application for link resolution.**